junxit/us-congress-bills-112/metadata.md

 - 2011-04-08 — Introduced in House
 - 2011-04-08 — Introduced in House
 - 2011-04-08 — Referred to the House Committee on Oversight and Government Reform.
+- 2011-04-13 — Committee Consideration and Mark-up Session Held.
+- 2011-04-13 — Ordered to be Reported (Amended) by the Yeas and Nays: 15 - 14.
+- 2011-06-23 — Placed on the Union Calendar, Calendar No. 67.
+- 2011-06-23 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+112-116.
+- 2011-06-23 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+112-116.